nbasilico/debian-mips/quick-start.md

 ### Code
 The first step is obviously writing your program.
-You can use whatever editor you like, but it's probably faster to use one accessible via terminal, since our VM lacks in performance and in a GUI (although, you could tecnically use a GUI with ssh X11 forwarding or VNC), for example vim, emacs or the simpler nano, pico, ne, etc.
+You can use whatever editor you like, but it's probably faster to use one accessible via terminal, since our VM lacks in performance and in a GUI (although, you could tecnically use a GUI with ssh X11 forwarding or VNC), for example vim, emacs or the simpler nano, pico, ne, etc. Alternatively you can edit on your host and transfer the code in any way, including [directory sharing](install.md#Create-a-shared-directory) which works with ease.

 While programming you'll probably use syscalls or the C library.
 In [this guide](manual.md) we teach you where to find what you're looking for in the manual.